-Best animated series to watch while you wait for new Arcane Season 2 episodes
+Best animated series to watch after Arcane Season 2

-Netflix/Adult SwimArcane Season 2 Part 1 has finally landed on Netflix, and it’s everything we could have hoped for.
-But to save you from twiddling your thumbs while you wait for the next batch of episodes, we’ve put together a list of the best animated series ever made.
+Netflix/Adult SwimArcane Season 2 has officially wrapped up on Netflix, and it’s everything we could have hoped for.
+If you’re looking for shows to watch next, we’ve put together a list of some of the best animated series ever made.

-Don’t mistake that to sound ungrateful; Arcane Season 2 has been well worth the wait.
-Riot Games and Fortiche have taken their time with the League of Legends series, making sure it ticks all of the proverbial boxes of what we could ever want from an animated show.
+Although it took three years since the first chapter, Arcane Season 2 was well worth the wait.
+Riot Games and Fortiche took their time with the League of Legends series, making sure it ticks all of the proverbial boxes of what we could ever want from an animated show.

+Sure, there were criticisms, but ultimately it remains in the upper echelons of animated TV.
 The bad news is the second chapter will be the last, but the good news is it’s just the beginning of the LoL cinematic universe.
-Plus, we’ve still got Parts 2 and 3 to look forward to.

-So, while we wait to see what happens as Piltover and Zaun prepare for all-out war, here are 10 of the best animated series to tide you over.
+So, while we wait to see what’s coming after Arcane, here are 10 of the best animated series to tide you over.

 The Legend of Vox Machina (2022-present)